linuxontheweb/LOTW/README.md

 ## YMMV

-LOTW is developed in [the croutonenvironment](https://github.com/dnschneid/crouton), which involves ChromeOS in developer mode.
+LOTW is developed in [the crouton environment](https://github.com/dnschneid/crouton), which involves ChromeOS in developer mode.
 All development and testing is currently done on a Chromebook.